Approved

 1. Shall be at least 21 years of age.

-3. Shall have a minimum certification as Maryland EMT-B or higher maintain such certifications while in office
+4. Shall have a minimum certification as Maryland EMT-B or higher & maintain such certifications while in office.

-5. Shall have successfully completed MFRI Hazardous Materials Operations or equivalent
+5. Shall have successfully completed MFRI Hazardous Materials Awareness or equivalent.

 A. The qualifications for Deputy EMS Chief are as follows: